8483/notes/topics/react.md

 ### Eject

-This will permanently add all the abstracted dependencies in `package.json` and the config files will appear.
+This will permanently remove this tool and add all the abstracted dependencies in `package.json` and the config files will appear.
 This allows detailed configurations.

 ```bash
 npm run eject